-- 29 theoretical instructional offerings are to be taken over a period of four years. - The Diploma will be issued upon completion of 477 SAQA credits. - No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies (LCS5011). - In the ECP programme, the following subjects have the same content as the normal programme:
+- 29 theoretical instructional offerings are to be taken over a period of four years. - No student will be allowed to graduate without successfully completing Personal Information Management (PIM5011 or PIM5012) - The Diploma will be issued upon completion of 477 SAQA credits. - No student will be allowed to graduate without successfully completing Academic Literacy and Communication Studies (LCS5011). - In the ECP programme, the following subjects have the same content as the normal programme:

-ECP subject Diploma subject PPC115C Programming Principles IA PSA115C Problem-solving and PPC125C Programming Principles IB PSATISC Algorithms FIT115C Foundation of IT Essentials IA ITE 1150 Information Technology FIT125C Foundation of IT Essentials IB ITE115C Essentials IA
+ECP subject Diploma subject PPC115C Programming Principles IA PSA115C Problem-solving and Algorithms PPC125C Programming Principles IB rsams Froblem-solving and Algorithms FIT115C Foundation of IT Essentials IA ITE 1150 Information Technology FIT125C Foundation of IT Essentials IB ITE115C Essentials IA